voyeg3r/dotfaster/vim/wiki/dicasvim.md

     foo
     bar

-If you put the cursor on foo and do ciw("), and then put the cursor on bar and hit ., you'll end up with
+If you put the cursor on foo and do ciw(Ctr-r"), and then put the cursor on bar and hit ., you'll end up with

     (foo)
     (foo)